bk/wmk-admin/readme.md

 - `port`: The port for the admin server: Default: 7077.

+- `server`: The wsgi server to use.
+The default is wsgiref, but something else is recommended for any kind of heavy use.
+Good options are `bjoern`, `cheroot` and `paste`.

 - `deploy`: A shell command to run from the base directory of the project.
   The intention if for this to deploy any changes to the webserver where the published site is running, but obviously it can be used for other purposes